 Material-Level Guidance

 High-recycled or certified-fiber paperboard (30%–100%) increases circularity.
 Water-based inks and aqueous varnishes improve repulpability.
-Metallized films and multi-layer laminates decrease recyclability and increase waste.
+Metallized films and multi-layer laminates can reduce recyclability and fiber recovery, while repulpable or removable finish systems help maintain recovery efficiency.
+Use these trade-offs to balance visual impact with sustainability goals.

 Finish Trade-Offs